‘He is going to kill somebody.’ High-speed police chase video draws criticism from expert

 The chase goes on for close to 20 minutes, apparently even after a supervisor tells officers to “terminate” it.

-“Weaving in and out of traffic about to cause an accident,” the supervisor said on the recording.
-“Traffic moving out of the way.
-He is about to cause an accident.
-Terminate.”
+“Weaving in and out of traffic about to cause an accident,” an officer said on the recording.
+“Traffic moving out of the way.”

+“He is about to cause an accident.
+Terminate.” says another voice, apparently the supervisor.

 Cobb said if the supervisors called the pursuit off but officers did not, that would have increased danger to the public.